partlycrazy/govtech-ukhackathon/pages/signup.md

 <!-- TODO -->
 Do we want to link to an external page / form.gov.sg link instead of a internal page?
 That might be better.

+Alternatively we can reiterate the signup requirements here.

 Signups are not ready yet.
 In the meantime please watch some *cat videos* for stress relief.